mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

     final_algorithm = algorithm(best_parameter)

-But doesn't that lead to overfitting?
+But doesn't that lead to over-fitting?
 Maybe...
-But, with a brute-force approach we can not do anything about it as we have no ways to optimize hyper-parameters or apply regularisation.
+But, with a brute-force approach we can not do anything about it as we have no ways to optimize hyper-parameters or apply regularisation to conquer over-fitting, like we could for *Group 2* algorithms.
-The only thing we can do is to evaluate our approach thoroughly and see if we the results are still sufficient for our application.
+The only thing we can do is to evaluate our approach thoroughly and see if the results are sufficient for our application.

 Group 3 - The Hybrid